 “They don’t build towns like ours anymore.
 Raeford has industry, schools, churches, shops, restaurants, parks, and walkable sidewalks, within the city limits.
 Our downtown still functions as a Live-work-play community.
 It is low-stress living at its finest.
 You can start out as an apartment renter, grow your family and move into a house, then eventually downsize to complete the circle of life.”

 Shelley’s Motto: “Work hard, play hard.”

-Young Entrepreneur that move to Raeford in 1997.
-Continued educational career in college and then worked at Womack hospital in the electric electronic field.
-Not long after leaving Womack hospital he met the love of his life, Jacqueline Thompson.
+Paul was a young Entrepreneur when he moved to Raeford in 1997.
+He continued his education and began working at Womack hospital in the electronic field.
+Not long after leaving Womack hospital, he met the love of his life, Jacqueline Thompson.
 He and Jacqueline work together to help build a better downtown Raeford.

 “We are excited about being centrally located in the Page Trust Building.
 It holds a lot of history for Hoke county.
 We are first-generation business owners in the downtown Raeford area.
 We hope to build a lasting Legacy for generations to come.”